ora0600/confluent-live-dr-demo/part1.md

-# Part1: Delegated Administration, Prod-Cluster Creation
+# Part1: Delegated Administration, Prod-Cluster Creation for cold-restore

 We will first create a simple environment for the project team.
 They will get:
 * 2 Confluent Cloud Environments
     1. cmprod for the production cluster
     2. cmprod-dr for the DR clusters
-* Environment-Manager Service Account with Environment Admin role and Account Admin Role binded
+* Environment-Manager Service Account with Environment Admin role and Account Admin Role bind

 ## Create Cloud API Keys and Service Account
 Create a Confluent Cloud API Key as Org-Admin: